Characterization of the correlated background for a sterile neutrino search using the first dataset of the JSNS$^2$ experiment: Event selection and results

 In order to identify neutron captures on Gd, the 8 MeV peak of the delayed signal energy ($E_{\mathrm{d}}$) is selected using a requirement of $7\le E_{\mathrm{d}}\le 12 $ MeV~\cite{cite:SRBG}.
 In addition, the conditions on the time and spatial difference between the prompt and delayed signal, $\Delta t_{\mathrm{p-d}} \le 100~\mathrm{\mu s}$ and $\Delta \mathrm{VTX}_{\mathrm{p-d}} \le 60$ cm, were used for correlated event selection.
 The range of digitized waveforms obtained using the kicker trigger limited the range of $\Delta t_{\mathrm{p-d}}$, and thus the selection was replaced with $\Delta t_{\mathrm{p-d}} \le 25~\mathrm{\mu s}$.

-There are nGd events associated with fast neutrons induced by beam contributing to the IBD delayed signal as an accidental background~\cite{cite:BG2014}.
-This process has a prompt event within the on-bunch timing; therefore, we applied a requirement on the spatial difference between on-bunch event and delayed candidates, $\Delta \mathrm{VTX}_{\mathrm{OB-d}}\ge 110$ cm, in order to reject the nGd events from on-bunch neutrons.
+There are nGd events associated with fast neutrons induced by the beam contributing to the IBD delayed signal as an accidental background~\cite{cite:BG2014}.
+Because these nGd events spatially correlate with an activity made by beam-induced fast neutrons, we can reject them the spatial correlation.
+In particular, we applied a requirement on the spatial difference between on-bunch event and delayed candidates, $\Delta \mathrm{VTX}_{\mathrm{OB-d}}\ge 110$ cm.
 The distribution of $\Delta \mathrm{VTX}_{\mathrm{OB-d}}$ and the efficiency estimation can be found in~\cite{cite:SRBG}.
 The on-bunch event tagging condition is set to $0 \le \Delta t_{\mathrm{beam-OB}} < 1.5~\mathrm{\mu s}$ and $1 \le E_{\mathrm{OB}}\le 200$ MeV.

-Note that a nitrogen purging to the Gd-LS/LS was not performed.
+Note that a nitrogen purge of the Gd-LS/LS was not performed.
 Thus, the PSD was unavailable in this commissioning run data.
 The timing veto, a selection using a likelihood based on $\Delta t_{\mathrm{beam-p}}$ and $\Delta t_{\mathrm{p-d}}$~\cite{cite:SRBG}, was also not applied due to the limited waveform width.

 The IBD selection results in the distributions of $E_{\mathrm{p}}$ (a), $E_{\mathrm{d}}$ (b) and $\Delta \mathrm{VTX}_{\mathrm{p-d}}$ (c), $\Delta t_{\mathrm{p-d}}$ (d) and $\Delta \mathrm{VTX}_{\mathrm{OB-d}}$ (e) as shown in Fig.~\ref{fig:result_ibd}, respectively.
 The regions indicated by the red arrows represent the selected event candidates.
 As a result, $59 \pm 8$ correlated event candidates remain within the IBD selection region for the sterile neutrino search.